How Long Does Air Duct Cleaning Take?

 Here’s what generally happens when you get your air ducts cleaned:

-1. A thorough inspection of the ductwork to see if and where any damage or blockage might be
+1. A thorough inspection of the ductwork to see if and where any damage or blockage might be.

-2. Removal of any dust, dirt, and debris that has collected inside the ducts by using rotating brushes, air jets, and other industrial-strength tools and techniques, such as creating a negative-pressure environment to clean the ducts
+2. Removal of any dust, dirt, and debris that has collected inside the ducts by using rotating brushes, air jets, and other industrial-strength tools and techniques, such as creating a negative-pressure environment to clean the ducts.

-3. Cleaning and disinfecting the ductwork to remove any household allergens and contaminants, such as bacteria, mold and mildew, and virus spores
+3. Cleaning and disinfecting the ductwork to remove any household allergens and contaminants, such as bacteria, mold and mildew, and virus spores.

-4. Confirmation that the ducts are connected well and in proper working order so that your HVAC system can work at optimal levels
+4. Confirmation that the ducts are connected well and in proper working order so that your HVAC system can work at optimal levels.

 How Often Should You Have Your Air Ducts Cleaned?

-Unlike AC filters that should be replaced multiple times a season, air ducts need only be cleaned out once every three to five years.
+Unlike AC filters that should be replaced multiple times a season, air ducts need only be cleaned once every three to five years.

 Here are some telltale signs that you’re overdue for ductwork cleaning: